 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: MIXED

 In review, Health Magazine is not a hard science magazine.
 In fact, it is a magazine you will find in the checkout line of your local supermarket.
-A typical cover of the magazine will feature multiple articles on fad diets, anti-aging and natural cures.
+A typical cover of the magazine will feature multiple articles on fad diets, anti-aging, and natural cures.
 Here is a sample cover:

 Health Magazine typically does not use loaded language, and they usually source their information to mostly credible sources.
 Some of the claims made by Health Magazine are not fully supported by scientific evidence.
 However, we are not rating this source pseudoscience because most of the information is credible.
 We are just suggesting caution when attempting their diets or natural cures.